• Skip to primary navigation

 Jump to Recipe - Print Recipe

 Caprese Stuffed Avocados are a spring time go-to appetizer.
-Creamy avocados are halved and filled with a vibrant mix of juicy cherry tomatoes, fresh mozzarella, and fragrant basil, then drizzled with a tangy and sweet balsamic glaze.
+Creamy avocados are halved and filled with a vibrant mix of juicy cherry tomatoes, fresh mozzarella, and fragrant basil, then drizzled with a tangy and homemade balsamic glaze.

 Easy to toss together, extra colorful, super flavorful and always a party favorite just like Avocado Tomato Salad and Avocado Corn Salad.